ShenSinclair/AI_Governance_Portfolio/05-Model-Cards/README.md

 # Model Cards
-Stores model cards and structured documentation for AI/ML models.
-These documents summarize model purpose, intended use, limitations, training data, evaluation results, ethical considerations, performance metrics, known risks, and approval status.
+Stores AI governance model cards that provide a standardized summary of AI platforms, systems, or services and their governance requirements within an organization.
+Each model card documents key information such as platform purpose, intended and prohibited use cases, ownership, data considerations, risks, required controls, monitoring expectations, human oversight requirements, and approval status.
+These documents serve as governance artifacts that help stakeholders, auditors, leadership, and future governance teams understand how AI technologies are managed, monitored, and governed throughout their lifecycle.